 1. A Moveable Feast – Ernest Hemingway

-The author talks about his years as a struggling ex-pat journalist and writer in the City of Love, Paris, set in the time of 1920.
+In this memoir, Hemingway shares his views on the years he spent as a struggling ex-pat journalist and writer in the City of Love, Paris, set in the 1920s.

-The term “movable feast” was used by the author to preserve the memory of a splendid place that persists to go with the author for the rest of his life, even when the experience of it has gone away.
+The term “movable feast” was used to preserve the memory of a place that will follow Hemingway for the rest of his life.

 2. The Sweet Life in Paris: Delicious Adventures in the World’s Most Glorious and Perplexing City – David Lebovitz

-If you’re going to Paris anytime soon, make sure to grab this French book.
-It contains an honest insight into Parisian culture along with their attitude.
+If you’re going to Paris anytime soon, make sure to grab this book about life in Paris.

-It follows the story of David Lebovitz suffering from the unexpected loss of his partner and feeling excruciating sorrow because of it, taking a leap of change from living in San Francisco to Paris.
+David Lebovitz shares how he suffered from the unexpected loss of his partner and felt excruciating sorrow because of it.
+As such, he took a leap of faith and moved from his home in San Francisco to Paris.

 3. A Year in Provence – Peter Mayle

-The plot follows Peter Mayle alongside his wife as they relocate to Provence.
-Then, they are soon met with unexpectedly fierce weather, underground truffle dealers, in addition to unruly workers.
+The plot follows Peter Mayle and his wife as they relocate to Provence.

 4. Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting – Pamela Druckerman

-This French novel is often a star on conversations of “best parenting books.”
-It is a runaway New York Times bestselling book that shows American parents and the secret behind France’s amazingly well-behaved children.
+Bringing Up Bébé is a New York Times bestselling book that shows American parents and the secret behind France’s amazingly well-behaved children.

-It follows an American journalist, Pamela Druckerman, who had a baby in Paris.
-She was amazed how French children slept through the nights, ate braised leaks, played by themselves, and much more.
+It follows an American journalist, Pamela Druckerman, who had her baby in Paris.
+She was amazed at how French children slept through the nights, ate braised leaks, played by themselves, and much more.

 5. All You Need to Be Impossibly French: A Witty Investigation into the Lives, Lusts and Little Secrets of French Women – Helena Frith Powell

-Here, you’ll learn various French ideas circulating around its land, cuisine, privacy, and language.
-From centralization and the Napoleonic code, taking upon elite education alongside street protests, the author will explain all the intricacies that make up the France that is well adored by everyone around the world.
+From centralization and the Napoleonic code, taking upon elite education alongside street protests, this book sums up all the intricacies that make up the France that is well adored by everyone around the world.

-Anecdotes and observation paired with history, political analysis, and humor will surely make you love this book.
-If you’re travelling to France and want to know what to expect, this would be a great introduction to French culture.
+Complete with anecdotes and observations, paired with history, political analysis, and humor – if you’re traveling to France and want to know what to expect, this would be a great introduction to French culture.

-Chanel’s philosophies are what drives this book, down to style, passion, money, success, femininity, and the meaning of living life by your own terms.
+Chanel’s philosophies are what drive this book, down to style, passion, money, success, femininity, and living life on your own terms.

 8. The Rough Guide to France – Rough Guides

-With clean, full-color maps, flashed with stunning photographs, and detailed coverage of all the best French attractions, this French book is packed with essential and extensive, practical advice on what to do and see in France.
+With colorful maps, stunning photographs, and detailed coverage of all the best French attractions, this book about France is packed with essential and extensive information to help you plan what to see and do in France.

-You’ll have a great reading experience exploring France’s remarkable landscapes, from the snowy slopes of the Alps and the watery plains of the Camargue, down to trips to the vibrant metropolis of Paris and the wonderful glamour of the glitzy Côte d’Azur.
-Exciting!
+You’ll learn all about France’s remarkable landscapes, from the snowy slopes of the Alps and the watery plains of the Camargue, down to the vibrant metropolis of Paris and the wonderful glamour of the glitzy Côte d’Azur.